CH32XK - Hob CANDY - Free user manual and instructions

 - Never cook the food directly on the glass ceramic cooktop.

 - Before switching on make sure that you have the correct knob for the hotplate chosen.
-It is advisable to put the pan on the hotplate before switching on and to take it away after switching o.
+It is advisable to put the pan on the hotplate before switching on and to take it away after switching off.

 - Pots with aluminium bottoms may leave silver streaks or spots on the bob.